argoste/argoweb/README.md

 # My website

+This version of the site added the blog made with Wordpress.
+Accidentally I deleted it, so I lost everything that was stored in the database (in particular some images).

-This version was a dynamic website, multilingual, written with PHP, living at argo3.altervista.org.
+A dynamic website, multilingual, written with PHP.
 In contrast with the previous version, it used extensively heredoc strings containing the two versions (English and Italian) of the parts of the site.